niccokunzmann/ics-query/README.md

 If the version you installed does not show up here, only the dependencies have been updated.

+- v0.4.32

+  - Update dependencies.
+  - Include recurrence ID in events to identify the occurrence in a series.
+  - Update help message in command line.

 - v0.4.1

   - Automatic release with patch level version number increased